inhouse-work/protos/README.md

 <li class="font-bold">Item 1</li>
 ```

-If you want to change the method we define our default theme you can override the
+If you want to change the method we define our default theme under you can
-`theme_method` on the class:
+override the `theme_method` on the class:

 ```ruby
 class List < Protos::Component